na-na-hi/renget/archive/mhamp.md

 See Minnie
 21.
 Faith is a cheerleader (prob played a major role in getting Inigo kicked out) and is technically a member of the swimming club but rarely goes in the water
+23.
+Blow it on upgrades to her workshop
+26.
+Faith is scared of heights and will freeze up if ever in such a situation.
+While she's usually a squealer she will fall completely silent and remain rigid until her muscles cramp.
 35.
-Hiro or goldorado or any other STEM academic weapon
+Hiro or goldorado or any other STEM academic weapon 48.
+Don't worry be happy
 > Your Top Songs 20XX
 Satellite - Lelia Broussard
 Calling - Ukiyo, Your Girl Pho